dynamsoft-docs/label-recognition-docs-js/programming-old/javascript/mrz-guide.md

 In this section, we'll break down and show all the steps required to build a web page that reads the machine readable zone (MRZ) on a passport.

 ### Include the SDK

+To build the MRZ scanner solution, we need to include these packages

+1. `dynamsoft-label-recognizer`: Required, it provides the ability for text recognition from image files and video stream.
+A license is required for its use.
+2. `dynamsoft-camera-enhancer`: Required, it provides the ability to capture images from video stream.
+3. `mrz-parser.js`: Optional, It defines the most frequently used parsing rules for two- and three-line MRZs.
+See [Handle the recognized text](#handle-the-recognized-text) for more details.

 #### Use a CDN